Our Blogs – Slepian Ellexson, PLLC

 Bill introduced that would raise asset limits for SSI recipients

-Published on October 2nd, 2019 by Web Master
+Published on October 2nd, 2019 by Eric Slepian

 Supplemental Security Income, known as SSI, is a federal Social Security program that provides monthly payments to eligible American citizens, legal permanent residents and certain other qualified aliens who are disabled, blind or elderly and who meet eligibility requirements of low income and limited assets.
 In other words, eligible SSI claimants are people who cannot work because […]